My father's tartan cashmere scarf, which he purchased at Langrock's in New Haven.

 My father capturing the playful torment bestowed upon my mother by CWC III, a ritual enjoyed to this day.

-My son, as of this year, is now wearing my father's G9.
 While a new one is available at O'Connell's, I am confident this one will continue to serve our family for quite a bit longer.